UbiquityDotNET/Llvm.Libs/ReadMe.md

                 1. It might even need some form of global disable to prevent `LLVM_ABI` C++ types or methods from default exporting and ONLY allow `LLVM_C_ABI' exports.
 It isn't clear what the story is going to be there.
- 3. Build the LLVM libraries for all supported runtimes (OS+arch) in release form.
+ 3. Build the LLVM libraries for all supported run-times (OS+arch) in release form.
 This helps to ensure an automated build is usable by limiting the resources needed for a given step.
- 4. Build LibLLVM as a dynamic library from the libs for all supported runtimes
+ 4. Build LibLLVM as a dynamic library from the libs for all supported run-times

 ### Automated build
 The extended C dynamic libraries are built using the PowerShell `Build-LibLLVMAndPackage.ps1` script.